The Illinois Department of Public Health believes in taking major health

 It is an initiative by Illinois Health Department to establish quality, efficient and affordable healthcare.
 Reforms are intended to make healthcare system more efficient and cost-effective.
 These reforms make sure that there are enough doctor’s offices or clinics where people can get primary healthcare services instead of depending on emergency rooms and it also works upon emphasizing prevention and wellness to keep people healthy and fit.

-Contact Details-Springfield Main Office:
+Springfield Main Office:

 Prescott Bloom Building